Thanadech-py/MakeX-Tutorials/README.md

 <h2>So this repo would be contained</h2>

-- Holonomic Movement
+- Holonomic Movement and mode changer
-- DC motor controller
+- DC Motors and Blushless Motors controller
-- mode changer (working in progress)

 <h2>The Official Documents</h2>